geudde/attic-chest/pages/13.reference/01.porden/docs.md

 So near, their shouts disturb 'd the powers of air:
 In vain the concave with their force expands,
 Their growing bulk a wider field demands.
-At length the ribs of solid rock give way !
+At length the ribs of solid rock give way!
 They force a passage to the realms of day: